lim-lq/flask-vue-example/README.md

 # flask-vue-example
-> The web project structure
+> This a web development example.

+This project includes api service, front-end and task service using flask, vuejs, celery framework.

 ## Build Setup api
 ```bash